7mgppp1903/flag-detection-YOLOv8/README.md

 The project originally used a small custom-labeled dataset focused on South American flags.
 To scale the project and improve detection accuracy, I switched to a much larger and publicly available dataset:

 - **[Open Images Dataset V6](http://storage.googleapis.com/openimages/web/index.html)**
-- Contains thousands of flag instances from various countries and regions with verified bounding boxes
+- contains 2,785,498 instance segmentations from various countries and regions with verified bounding boxes

 **Reference Paper**
 Kuznetsova et al., *The Open Images Dataset V6: A Large-Scale Benchmark for Object Detection*, 2018